A First Look

 Urquhart walked around the corpse to where Doctor Grandage was kneeling.
 ‘Well, Doc?’

 Al Grandage stood, a little stiff from the cold.
-Like George Pauley, Grandage was Black but originally from the Caribbean.
-He now had a thriving practice, but when he arrived in Barrachois twenty years before, he earned much of his bread as the city’s medical examiner.
+Grandage was originally from Grenada.
+He now had a thriving practice, but when he arrived in Barrachois from the Caribbean twenty years before, he earned much of his bread as the city’s medical examiner.
 He felt a duty to stay on.

 ‘Well, Jimmy, I’ll know more after the autopsy.
 Victim is a well-nourished male, late thirties, steel brace on one leg — likely polio as an adult.
 Smell of beer.’